 Italy may look small on the map, but it is actually quite big when you have to explore the whole thing.

 There is also so much to see and do.
 This is why we have been back to Italy so many times!
-We have never been able to see and do all we want in one trip so we have to go back.
+We have never been able to experience all we want in one trip so we have to go back.

-Of course, whatever type of trip you want to spend is completely up to you, but slower travel will really let you know more about Italy and it will be much more enjoyable.
+Of course, whatever type of trip you want is completely up to you, but slower travel will really let you know more about Italy and it will be much more enjoyable.